barryclark/jekyll-now/_posts/2015-09-18-Mef-Plugin-Loading.md

-We are in a sense telling MEF to get all exports defined in those assemblies, that we have loaded in the catalogues and find us the exports for type `IPluginContract`.
-After this, using the `IPluginMetadata` interface we are filtering based on the passed Plugin Identifier.
+We are in a sense telling MEF to get all exports defined in those assemblies, that we have loaded in the catalogues and find us the exports for type "IPluginContract".
+After this, using the "IPluginMetadata" interface we are filtering based on the passed Plugin Identifier.
 If we remember we defined the metadata information in a non-strongly typed approach: